thoralfliersch/ansible-raspberry/README.md

   - [x] set hostname
   - [x] set Timezone `(/etc/timezone)`
   - [x] set Keyboardlayout `(/etc/default/keyboard)`
   - [x] restart
 - [ ] create playbook and role for inventory part "raspberrys"
-- [ ] create playbook and role for inventory part "nginx"
+- [x] create playbook and role for inventory part "nginx"
+- [x] create playbook and role for inventory part "database"
+- [ ] create playbook and role for update/upgrade all raspberrys
+- [ ] create Makefile
-- [ ] create playbook and role for inventory part "database"
+- [ ] create playbook and role for inventory part "monitor"
+  - this is my own project to monitor all my raspberrys